FahimAnayet/gogo-cli/README.md

 # I will write readme later
-## hls branch is more faster and more flexible in resolution, but currently doesn't support vlc.
+## hls branch is more faster and more flexible in resolution, but currently only support mpv and iina (NO VLC OR POT GUYS).
 # **Requirements:**

 - 1. Python3 installed